- 1. Origins of Tap Dance in the United States

-The History of Tap Dance in the United States
+- 2. The Development of Tap Dance in Early American Theatre

 1. Origins of Tap Dance in the United States